Strawberry Sriracha BBQ Sauce is fruity with a touch of heat. It’s perfect for pork, chicken, and even fish.

 …until the strawberries are softened (about 15 minutes).
 Stir in the brown sugar and apple cider vinegar.
 Simmer for an additional 15 minutes for the sauce to thicken and reduce.

 Remove from heat and mash the berries lightly to still leave a bit of consistency.
 Stir in the sriracha and cool slightly before adding it to a glass jar or bowl.
-Cover and refrigerate for up to two weeks until ready to use.
+Cover and refrigerate for up to 10 days.

-- 2 pounds fresh strawberries, hulled and rougly chopped
+- 2 quarts fresh strawberries, washed, hulled and cut into halves and quarters

 - 3 tablespoons water